openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 A virtual datapoint (String) to simulate a key press, available on all channels that contains PRESS_ datapoints.
 Available values: SHORT, LONG, LONG_RELEASE

-Example: to capture a key press on the 19 button remote control in a rule
+Example: to capture a key press on the 19 button remote control with the thingId MyRemote in a rule

 ```
 rule "example trigger rule"
 when
-    Channel 'homematic:HM-RC-19-B:ccu:KEQ0012345:1#PRESS' triggered SHORT
+    Channel 'homematic:HM-RC-19-B:ccu:MyRemote:1#PRESS' triggered SHORT
 then
     ...
 end